The emergent dynamics of double-folded randomly branching ring polymers: RESULTS

 Before analyzing in detail the speed-up associated with the combined dynamics, we first present a detailed scaling analysis of the dynamics reported in Fig.~\ref{fig:OverviewDynamics}.
 This analysis begins with the three limiting cases discussed in the Theoretical Background (Section~\ref{sec:theory}) and concludes with the mixed dynamics.

 Specifically, in Fig.~\ref{fig:Slithering_scaling} we report scaling results for $g_1$ and $g_3$ in the context of the exclusive application of repton moves (slithering dynamics), for ideal trees.
-In Fig.~\ref{fig:RAO_BQT_Mix_scaling}, we report corresponding scaling results in the context of three other dynamics -- the RiAO dyanmics (left column), the Brownian motion of trees (central column) and the combined dynamics (right column) -- for ideal rings (top row), self-avoiding rings (middle row), and rings in melts (bottom row).
-Additional details and figures can be found in Section~II of the Supplementary Material.
+In Fig.~\ref{fig:RAO_BQT_Mix_scaling}, we report corresponding scaling results in the context of three other dynamics: the RiAO dyanmics (left column), the Brownian motion of trees (central column) and the combined dynamics (right column), for ideal rings (top row), self-avoiding rings (middle row), and rings in melts (bottom row).
+Additional details and figures are provided in Figs. S9–S15 of Sections~VIII–IX in the Supplementary Material.